 Undoubtedly, in this case, what is true for one is truer still for a thousand, as a large house is not proportionally more expensive than a small one, since one roof may cover, one cellar underlie, and one wall separate several apartments.
 But for my part, I preferred the solitary dwelling.
 Moreover, it will commonly be cheaper to build the whole yourself than to convince another of the advantage of the common wall; and when you have done this, the common partition, to be much cheaper, must be a thin one, and that other may prove a bad neighbor, and also not keep his side in repair.
-The only cooperation which is commonly possible is exceedingly partial and superficial; and what little true cooperation there is, is as if it were not, being a harmony inaudible to men.
-If a man has faith he will continue to live like the rest of the world, whatever company he is joined to.
-To cooperate, in the highest as well as the lowest sense, means to get our living together.
-I heard it proposed lately that two young men should travel together over the world, the one without money, earning his means as he went, before the mast and behind the plough, the other carrying a bill of exchange in his pocket.
-It was easy to see that they could not long be companions or cooperate, since one would not operate at all.
+The only co-operation which is commonly possible is exceedingly partial and superficial; and what little true co-operation there is, is as if it were not, being a harmony inaudible to men.
+If a man has faith, he will co-operate with equal faith everywhere; if he has not faith, he will continue to live like the rest of the world, whatever company he is joined to.
+To co-operate in the highest as well as the lowest sense, means to get our living together.
+I heard it proposed lately that two young men should travel together over the world, the one without money, earning his means as he went, before the mast and behind the plow, the other carrying a bill of exchange in his pocket.
+It was easy to see that they could not long be companions or co-operate, since one would not operate at all.
 They would part at the first interesting crisis in their adventures.
-Above all, as I have implied, the man who goes alone can start to-day; but he who travels with another must walt till that other is ready, and it may be a long time before they get off.
+Above all, as I have implied, the man who goes alone can start today; but he who travels with another must wait till that other is ready, and it may be a long time before they get off.